SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2021-09-09-environment-modules.md

 Most of the environment modules on the SESYNC server include a specific version of a single piece of software.
 For example, if you load the `R/4.1.1` module, you will be able to run R 4.1.1 in your current environment.
-One exception to the "one module, one piece of software" rule is the `Rcommon` module we created for your convenience.
-This module includes R and all the most system libraries that are required for common R packages that SESYNC researchers use.
-For example, `Rcommon` includes GDAL, GEOS, and PROJ, the three system dependencies for the `sf` package.
-This saves you having to load multiple modules every time you open an R session.

 ## Common module commands